 Figure 2.
 Galvanized pressure tank

 Some wells have enough dissolved gas in them to cause gas locking of the pump.
-For more information, see the factsheet Dissolved Gases in Well Water, Agdex 716 (D18), on the Alberta Agriculture, Food and Rural Development website.
+For more information, see the factsheet Dissolved Gases in Well Water, Agdex 716 (D18), on the Alberta Agriculture and Forestry website.

 Protecting Your Water Wells